March is National Tick Awareness Month!

 Unlike fleas & mosquitoes, ticks can’t jump or fly onto their hosts.
 Instead, they “quest” when they’re hungry for a blood meal.
 That is, they cling to vegetation (e.g., a leaf or a tall piece of grass) with their back legs & reach out with their front ones so they can grab on & climb aboard any host that passes by (a bird, rodent, deer, dog, or a person, for example).
 They can sense a potential host through body heat & vibrations.
 Click: Tick questing & you’ll see a good example of a tick questing for a meal ticket.

-Once on board, some ticks wander around looking for the best seat in the house (like on or near an ear where skin is thin).
+Once on board, some ticks wander around looking for the best seat in the house (for example, on or near an ear where skin is thin).
 Others will settle in wherever they land.
 They’re pretty hungry at this point & literally do a face plant when they feed, embedding their heads into skin & sucking up blood through a feeding tube for several days.
 Once they’ve had their fill, they fall off their host & move on to their next life stage.
 You’d think we hosts would notice, but ticks are really small (hard to see until they’re engorged with a blood meal) & some species release a kind of local anesthetic when they feed so their hosts don’t notice they’re there.

 It’s only while adult ticks or nymphs are feeding that they can pick up a disease carried by one host & pass it on to another.